neondatabase/website/content/docs/cloud/integrations.md

 1. Select Project you wish to use in the UI.
 Click on it.
 2. Click “Generate token” link.
-3. Substitue token placeholder below with this token.
+3. Substitute token placeholder below with this token.

 For example, if you configure your Symfony project with `.env` file, then DATABASE_URL entry in `.env` file should look like this: